Updated November 2013

-The process of creating a transgene includes isolating the gene of interest from the tens of thousands of other genes in the genome of a gene-donor species.
-Once that gene is isolated, it is usually altered so it can function more effectively or be expressed more readily in the host organism.
-That gene is then combined with other genes to prepare it to be introduced into another organism, at which point it’s known as a transgene.
-A transgenic organism, sometimes called a chimera, is one that contains a transgene introduced by technological methods rather than through selective breeding.
+The process of creating a transgene begins by isolating the gene of interest from a donor organism or selecting for purchase any of the thousands of known genes from massive online genomic databases.
+Once the gene is obtained, it is usually altered so it can function more effectively or be expressed more readily in the host organism.
+That gene is then combined with other genetic elements and introduced into a second organism (the host), at which point it’s known as a transgene.
+A transgenic organism is further defined as one that contains a transgene introduced by technological methods rather than through selective breeding.
 Hybrids are transgenic organisms created when reproductive cells from two species combine to form a single embryo (e.g., a mule is the offspring of a horse and a donkey); on the other hand, chimeras are created by artificially combining genetic material from two organisms into a single species.

-Additionally, commercial companies seek to derive therapeutic proteins, such as monoclonal antibodies, from the milk of transgenic cows, goats, rabbits, and mice and use them to administer drugs in treatment of rheumatoid arthritis, cancer, and other autoimmune disorders.9
+Commercial companies are deriving therapeutic proteins, such as monoclonal antibodies, from the milk of transgenic cows, goats, rabbits, and mice, and using them to administer drugs in treatment protocols for rheumatoid arthritis, cancer, and other autoimmune disorders.11,12

 Transgenic biotechnology presents an exciting range of possibilities, from feeding the hungry to preventing and treating diseases; however, these promises are not without potential peril.
 Some of the issues that need to be considered are the following:

 If the blending of animal and human DNA results, intentionally or not, in chimeric entities possessing degrees of intelligence or sentience never before seen in nonhuman animals, should these entities be given rights and special protections?